io-gui/io/readme.md

 **Note:** When object is no longer needed, call `dispose()` to prevent memory leakage.
 Elements will do this automatically when removed from the DOM.

+<a name="simple-data-flow"></a>

 ### Simple Data-Flow ###

 On a fundamental level, data-flow in io is top down and UI designs with unidirectional data-flow are possible.
-However, elements and examples in this repository implement a different design where leaf elements have the ability to modify the application state directly via data binding.
+However, elements and examples in this repository implement a different design where certain elements have the ability to modify the application state.
 State changes are then communicated to the rest of the application automatically following few simple rules.

 * By convention state tree is passed down the UI tree as `value` property.
 This is not mandatory but it makes it easier to understand and debug the data-flow.

 * An element's value can be an `object` (object element) or a primitive data type such as `string`, `number` or `boolean` (leaf element).

-* User-editable leaf elements should have their values data-bound to their corresponding properties of the hosting object element and their `id` property should match the name of the property.

-* When a leaf element's value is changed by user action, it should be done with the following function: `this.set('value', value)`.
+* Leaf elements with user-editable values should communicate the value change to their parent object element.
+This can be achieved with a built-in function `this.set('value', value)` which emits a non-bubbling `value-set` event.
+See `IoBoolean` for example.

-* Object elements which are hosting editable leaf elements should listen to `value-set` event and broadcast `object-mutated` event on the window.
+* Object elements which are hosting editable leaf elements should listen to `value-set` event on editable leaf elements and dispatch `object-mutated` event on the window.
+See `IoProperties` for example.

-That's it!
+That is all!
 Object elements will automatically listen to `object-mutated` event and update if needed.

 ### Events